TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 **AC4:** If the email and/or password are incorrect, the system should display an error message.

-**AC5:** Once the user is logged in, they should view the discussions posted on the forum.
+**AC5:** Once the user is logged in, they should view the discussions posted on the application.

 **AC6:** When the user clicked on a discussion.
 The system must display an empty text box to enter a comment. /